SriRameshNaiduK/vorteX/README.md

 ### SecLists Integration

 vorteX automatically detects [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists) — the industry-standard security wordlist collection — and uses it instead of the bundled wordlists when available.
-During install, vorteX installs the **full SecLists corpus** into `vortex/wordlists/SecLists`; it first copies from any local SecLists installation and, if none is found, downloads and extracts the upstream SecLists archive.
+During install, vorteX installs the **full SecLists corpus** into `vortex/wordlists/` (either as a full `SecLists/` tree from a local install, or as `SecLists-master.zip` from GitHub).
+At runtime, vorteX extracts only the needed wordlist files when required.
 On **Kali Linux** and **Parrot OS**, SecLists is typically pre-installed at `/usr/share/seclists/` and detected with **zero configuration**.

 #### Installing SecLists